 The Committee is a statutory committee which derives its authority under s.
 17 of the Animals for Research Act, R.S.O.
 1990, Chapter c.
 A.22 and from the Administrative Committee of the University.
 It operates under the authority of the Vice-President (Research).

-The ethical principles guiding the Committee (Article II) accord with the Guidelines and the Act and shall be reviewed from time to time whenever new recommendations on ethics of animal use in research and teaching are forthcoming from the Canadian Council on Animal Care, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), or from such other relevant statutory agencies as the Canadian Institutes for Health Research or the Natural Sciences and Engineering Research Council of Canada.
+The ethical principles guiding the Committee (Article II) accord with the Standards and the Act and shall be reviewed from time to time whenever new recommendations on ethics of animal use in research and teaching are forthcoming from the Canadian Council on Animal Care, the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), or from such other relevant statutory agencies as the Canadian Institutes for Health Research or the Natural Sciences and Engineering Research Council of Canada.

-The procedural duties of the Committee (Article III) accord with the Guidelines and the Act and and shall be reviewed from time to time whenever new procedural obligations are identified by the Canadian Council on Animal Care, the Ontario Ministry of Agriculture,
+The procedural duties of the Committee (Article III) accord with the Standards and the Act and and shall be reviewed from time to time whenever new procedural obligations are identified by the Canadian Council on Animal Care, the Ontario Ministry of Agriculture,

 Food and Rural Affairs

 The Committee's jurisdiction encompasses all research, teaching and collection procedures involving the use of animals at the University of Ottawa and its affiliated institutions.
 This extends to animals obtained from or studied in the field by University and its personnel.

 The following ethical principles concerning the scientific use of animals are a restatement of those articulated by the Canadian Council on Animal Care in the Standards and supplementary documentation and policies.
 These principles shall guide the Committee in its decisions concerning all research and teaching protocols and in its recommendation or implementation of policy within the University: